Costigan/remorac/docs/old/DENSE_CORE.md

 Deferred or not yet implemented:
 - `compose`, `flip`, and higher-order combinators (require function-typed parameters)
 - `zipwith` / `zip` implemented via indexing (requires closure conversion for arrays)
-- GPU whole-program execution (descriptor-ABI lowering infrastructure in place and PTX validation works via `--target gpu-nvidia`; full execution needs CUDA hardware)
+- GPU whole-program execution is available through CUDA descriptor-ABI lowering for supported dense patterns via `--target cuda`
 - AMD/ROCm backend

 Rejected or deferred forms must produce stable diagnostics.
 They should not be